stochsd/stochsd/distribute/README.md

 2. Run `npm install`

-3. Update version with `npm run update-version`
+3. Optional(if you want to bump the version): Update version with `npm run update-version`
+   Note: The version number is checked in into git, and does not always need to be bumped

 4. Run command: `npm run build`